 1241a, Rendered: Architecture and Contemporary Image Culture 3 credits.
 This course addresses the role of image making in architecture at a time when consumers of culture, including architects, are inundated by images.
 While images can never replace the experience of a building in time and space, it is their potential to circulate so seamlessly that gives them undeniable power as our discipline's primary means of engagement with popular culture.
-The course questions their status as solely representational, a sign of some other, more "real," object.
-What is the relationship they construct between real and simulacrum?
-Can images produce alternate realities rather than simulate our own?
-Can they resist their own illusionary function?
-The course revolves around readings and discussion dealing with these questions, but also deals directly with techniques of image making.
-The final project is the production of a pair of large architectural images of a previous project.
+The course examines the impact of the Internet on contemporary art and recent writing on aesthetic concepts, including post-digital, post-medium, and the new aesthetic.
+This discourse suggests that contemporary image culture has profound effects on how we understand authorship, materiality, and representation generally.
+Students are asked to speculate on the current and future role of the image as an architectural medium in this context.
+The final project is a series of architectural images situated in on online context.
 Limited enrollment.
 Students who have taken 1215a, Inner Worlds, are not eligible for this course.
 Brennan Buck